 - 1% cash back on all other purchases

-That 6% cash back on your first $6,000 in US supermarket purchases is incredible and equals $360 each year.
+That 6% cash back on your first $6,000 in US supermarket purchases is incredible and equals $360 in statement credits each year.
 That’s a huge savings!
 Using public transit is already economical, and becomes even more so when using this card to pay for tickets and fares.
-The 6% earning does apply to purchases at US-based military commissaries.
+The 6% earnings rate does apply to purchases at US-based military commissaries.

-Chase’s co-branded United Explorer Card tops our list of best airline credit cards.
+Chase’s co-branded United Explorer Card tops our list of airline credit cards.

-- Earn 2 miles for every dollar spent at restaurants, hotels, eligible delivery services, and at United Airlines.
+- Earn 2 miles for every dollar spent at restaurants, hotels (booked with the hotel), eligible delivery services, and at United Airlines.
 1 mile per dollar spent everywhere else.